Italian Easter Bread- Solemnity of Easter

 Roll each piece into 24" ropes.
 I have learned that if the dough continuously springs back, cover the dough with a damp towel for about 5 minutes to relax the gluten.

 Pinch the ropes together so that you create one unified end.

 Braid the dough on your floured surface and connect it at the ends to form a ring.

 Now you can add your beautifully decorated eggs.
 I do a little trick by tucking one egg into braid where it is connected to hide that part.

-I only added two eggs to this one, my larger loaf I did four eggs, feel free to go crazy with it it's Easter for goodness sake!
+I only added two eggs to this one, but my larger loaf I did four eggs.
+Feel free to go crazy with it, it's Easter for goodness sake!

 Brush the egg wash on the braid for a little added color and shine, be careful not to let it touch the dyed egg because the coloring will bleed onto the bread as it bakes.

 Loosely cover with plastic wrap and let the ring rise until almost doubled for about 45 minutes to an hour.
 Preheat your oven the last 5 minutes of your rise time to 350F.

 Bake the bread for 15-25 minutes.
 20 minutes in my oven is sufficient but check on it often until the ring is golden brown.
 You can check to see if it is finished by tapping the bread, if it sounds hollow then it is done.